SaschaWillems/ModernVkTriangle/README.md

 ## Swapchain

-To present something to a surface (in our case, the window) we need to create a swapchain.
+To visually present something to a surface (in our case, the window) we need to create a swapchain.
 It's basically a series of images that you enqueue to the presentation engine of the operating system.
 The [`VkSwapchainCreateInfoKHR`](https://docs.vulkan.org/refpages/latest/refpages/source/VkSwapchainCreateInfoKHR.html) is pretty extensive and requires some explanation.

 ```cpp
 const VkFormat imageFormat{ VK_FORMAT_B8G8R8A8_SRGB };